pwyf/aid-transparency-tracker/README.md

 Run tests
 =========

-There are two ways to run tests (remember, you need Celery running via `python manage.py celeryd`):
+There are two ways to run tests:

 1. via the browser